5 Vitamins You Might Be Overdoing

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Enter supplements.
 As people seek alternative sources of crucial vitamins and minerals, supplement intake has skyrocketed.
-Supplements can be helpful, but getting nutrients in a pill rather than food is not always the best way to improve your health.
+Supplements can be helpful, but getting nutrients from a pill rather than food is not always the best way to improve your health.
 In some cases, it can even hurt.
+In fact, some studies show that food is the best route of vitamins and minerals in almost all cases.

-Best bet: If you’re over 50, ditch the multivitamins with iron and copper unless a doctor instructs you to take them.
+Your best bet: If you’re over 50, ditch the multivitamins with iron and copper unless a doctor instructs you to take them.
+You can also consider a nutrigenomics test to determine how you metabolize iron.

 Beta-carotene and vitamin A — which is formed by beta-carotene — is easy to consume.
-If you have a bowl of cereal for breakfast, anything orange (carrots, sweet potatoes) for lunch and then a multivitamin or supplement for eye health, you’ve probably consumed too much.
-Too much beta-carotene has been associated with increased risk for lung cancer and overall increased risk of death.
+If you have a bowl of cereal for breakfast, anything orange (carrots, sweet potatoes) for lunch and then a multivitamin or supplement for eye health, you’ve probably consumed over the recommended amount of beta-carotene.
+Too much has been associated with increased risk for lung cancer and overall increased risk of death.

 When most people think of vitamin C, they think of oranges.
 But if your first thought is a vitamin C pill, you may be overdoing it.
-A recent study found that men who took vitamin C pills had higher risk for developing kidney stones.
+One study found that men who took vitamin C pills had a higher risk for developing kidney stones.

-Best bet: Enjoy the culinary delights of vitamin-C rich foods such as papaya, strawberries, brussels sprouts and kale.
+Your best bet: Enjoy the culinary delights of vitamin-C rich foods such as papaya, strawberries, Brussels sprouts and kale.
 But don’t take extra unless a doctor advises you to.